 What can I put in my benchtop compost caddy?

 Composting is a fantastic way to reduce your household waste and create nutrient-rich soil for your garden.
 If you’re using a benchtop compost caddy, it’s essential to know what can go in there to ensure your composting process is effective and efficient.
-Here’s a guide to help you get the most out of your composting efforts.
+As a result, here’s a guide to help you get the most out of your composting efforts.

-To answer this, we need to not only think about what organic household waste can be diverted from landfill, but also what makes good compost feedstock.
-Here’s some sure-fire inclusions:
+To answer this, we need to not only think about what organic household waste can be diverted from landfill, but also consider what makes good compost feedstock.
+With that in mind, here’s some sure-fire inclusions:

 Coffee grounds are a rich source of nitrogen and can help balance your compost.
 Used tea bags are also compostable, but make sure they don’t contain synthetic materials.
 If you use tea bags, check if they’re made from compostable materials.
 Some tea bags are made with plastic.